 The input parameters are described as follows:

-(x1,...,xn) -> (expression)A Lambda function.
-A Lambda function is an anonymous function that does not require the use of thedefstatement.
+(x1,...,xn) -> (expression)A lambda function.
+A lambda function is an anonymous function that does not require the use of thedefstatement.
 Instead, it is created using thelambdakeyword.
-A Lambda function can accept any number of parameters but can only contain a single expression.arr1,...,arrnThe input arrays.
-The input type must be an array, and the number of elements in each array must be the same.
-The value ofnmust match the number of parameters in the Lambda function.- For each input array, the i-th element is taken as an input parameter for the Lambda function, and the return value becomes the i-th element of the new array.
+A lambda function can accept any number of parameters but must contain only one expression.arr1,...,arrnThe input arrays.
+The input must be an array type, and the number of elements in each array must be the same.
+The value ofnmust match the number of parameters in the lambda function.- For each input array, the i-th element is taken as the input parameter for the lambda function, and the return value becomes the i-th element of the new array.

 The return value is an array.
-The element type of the array is the return type of the Lambda function, and the array length is the same as the number of elements in the input array.
+The element type of the array is the return type of the lambda function, and the array length is the number of elements in the input array.

 - The